Becheler/Becheler.github.io/pages/applications.md

 The Decrypt C++ demogenetic simulation core has been developed using the Quetzal library.
-It generates a spatially explicit demographic history incorporating environmental heterogeneity.
+It generates a spatially explicit demographic history incorporating environmental heterogeneity and random population persistence in unsuitable areas.
 At sampling time, it simulates gene trees under different sampling schemes.

 In the current version, sampling schemes are quite simplistic.
 Each scheme is defined by two clusters of individuals, defining two sampling populations $P_1$ and